peholmst/vaadin4spring/README.md

 =========================

 This add-on adds support for Vaadin to Spring and Spring Boot, or Spring support to Vaadin, depending on your point of view ;-).

+This project is not yet an official Vaadin Spring add-on, but a Vaadin R&D prototype that I work on whenever I have time.
+I'm also using the add-on in several customer projects to make sure it meets the requirements of a real-world project.

 ## Quick start ##